Skulls, I’ve heard, have stories to tell.

 He’s darkened all the windows in his castle made of sand.

 He hasn’t got a visitor to bring him company--

 the Cape Ann gulls and cormorants his only family.

-There’s a fisherman in the basement, or so the neighbors say.
+The cellar has a fisherman, or so the neighbors say.

-He’s only here a few weeks a year; he never comes to stay.
+He’s only here four weeks a year.
+He never comes to stay.

-The fisherman in the basement, he’s waiting for his call.
+The cellar-dwelling fisherman is waiting for his call,

 A tired breath escaped the gas mask worn.
 Before him was the job he had been working on for three years: the remains of a city once called Baltimore.
 Of course, that was before the war.
 And the bombs.
 But that was nearly 200 years ago.
 Aaron walked down the paved streets, a forced smile coming to him as he waved to some coworkers that were about to enter a building.